ahw/superflash.cards/README.md

 skip over cards you don't know, and you can't jump to certain cards.
 You can't move backwards through a deck.
 You can't Jeopardy-style invert the cards and see the answer first.

+:floppy_disk: Keep in mind that any time you switch to a different device,  from a phone to a laptop, you are implicitly switching browsers and will *not* see your progress synchronized between those browsers.
+Sorry.

 # How To Create Your Own Cards: The Short Version